Dahesor/Extension-Pack-for-MC-Datapack-Devs/README.md

 The creator of this extension pack is not necessarily involved in the development of any of the extensions included.
 If you have an issue with a particular extension, please visit them instead.

-If you have any issue or suggestions related to this extension pack, please submit an issue in the githun repository.
+If you have any issue or suggestions related to this extension pack, please submit an issue in the github repository.

 Happy coding.